h-dh/QC-DKRZ/docs/sphinx/qa-user-manual.rst

         if the NetCDF-4 library with HDF5 support is available:
         ./install

-        if supported libs should be protected against deletion (by hard-links):
+        if supported libs should be protected (by hard-links) against deletion:
         ./install --link=path

         if NetCDF libs have to be built: